-We receive calls at the Women to Women Health Care Clinic every day from women insisting they are in the throes of menopause.
+We receive calls at the Women to Women Healthcare Center every day from women insisting they are in the throes of menopause.
 What else could be causing their inability to focus or concentrate, unexplained weight gain, constantly racing mind, anxiety and extreme irritability?
 They are sure menopause is the answer, and they are desperate for relief, but sometimes adrenal fatigue symptoms are overlooked as a contributing factor to their issues.

 It can be particularly alarming for a woman to notice these symptoms when she feels like she’s far too young for menopause, but she doesn’t know there’s another explanation for the symptoms she sees.

 Take Carrie, for example.
 She was in her late twenties, and finishing up course work for a Master’s Degree in public health.
 She had an active social life, participated in vigorous exercise every day, and in addition to classes, she was working full time.
 Just a few months before she was due to graduate, she found herself unable to find the energy to get out of bed, never mind hit the gym.
 She had no idea what was happening to her until she learned about adrenal fatigue.

 Carrie’s body forced her to slow down.
 When she took the necessary steps to heal her adrenal glands she was able to finish her degree, re-start her fitness program, and even pack up and move to another state to pursue her dream job.
 The first step in her journey to healing was recognizing the adrenal fatigue symptoms were a call for help from her adrenals.

 All of the hormones in your body are interconnected, each having an impact on the others.
 Cortisol, a stress hormone, is commonly recognized as a “major” hormone.
 What that means is that cortisol may have a bigger detrimental effect on your body’s ability to balance other hormonal functions if it’s out of balance itself.
 So, you could be seeing signs of stress without even recognizing them.